Some new perspectives on d-orthogonal polynomials: Determinants with co-polynomials entries

 \end{proposition} which presents another proof of the proposition \ref{PD1} (see also \cite{Kalyagin94}).

-Of course this can be also checked by replacing each polynomials in the first column of $D_n$ by the corresponding dual recurrence (\ref{B41}).
+By all means, this can be also checked by replacing each polynomials in the first column of $D_n$ by the corresponding dual recurrence (\ref{B41}).
 Similar identity for co-recursive polynomials can be obtained by replacing the polynomial $P_{m}$ by $Q_{m}$.

 However, this idea is not good enough to work with if one uses different sequences because the vector $V$ is not the same.
 Nevertheless, it is more convenient some times, to use the expansion (\ref{B39}) instead of the recurrence (\ref{B6}).
-For example, we could express and calculate Casorati determinant (\ref{B40}) using transfer matrix.
-Indeed, we have
+For instance, we could express and calculate Casorati determinant (\ref{B40}) using transfer matrix.
+We have